Here’s to old Hampden-Sydney,

 The Hampden and Sydney quarters are separated by a red saltire (St. Andrew’s Cross), representing the Church of Scotland and the Presbyterian roots of the College.
 At the center is an open book with the motto in Greek “You shall know the truth,” from the Gospel of John where the promise continues, “and the truth shall make you free.”

 In its most complete form, known as the “achievement of arms” and pictured above, the shield is held by two supporters.
 These two seventeenth-century gentlemen bear an interesting resemblance to Hampden and Sydney, although actual persons are not allowed to appear in heraldic achievements.
-Below each of the figures is a badge, represented as the open book supported by crossed staves topped with Phrygian caps, an ancient symbol of freedom.
+Below each of the figures is a badge, represented as the open book supported by crossed staves topped with Phrygian caps, an age-old symbol of freedom.
 At the side of the supporters is the standard, bearing the College’s device and badges.

 The shield is most commonly used without the supporters.
 When appropriate, it is used with an encircling ribbon bearing the name and founding date of the College.